I devote this section to the magical and mysterious items I might encounter in my studies.

 When worn, the naturally calming abilities of Periwinkles helps to ward off my fall into madness.
 This is most noticeable in that it prevents Nature from claiming my life as payment for Hexes.

-A Lei can be placed on another player who is not wearing a helmet.
+A Lei can be placed on another person who is not wearing a helmet.
 Hexcasters did this as a sign of endearment and affection due to the Lei's protective abilities, as well as the effort of obtaining the flowers.

 There is an long-extinct species of flowers called Periwinkles.
 In addition to looking pretty, they have great calming abilities; ancient Hexcasters used them to cope with the great horrors that comes with the Art.